Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 When you load the Watermark picture in the background, with the above property settings, the Report Print Preview looks like the image given below:

-Print the Report on Printer or convert it into MS-Access Snapshot format (file extension: .snp) or into PDF.
+Print the Report on the Printer or convert it into MS-Access Snapshot format (file extension: .snp) or into PDF.

 The above work can be automated to define and assign the Watermark Image at the run-time of the Report, with the VBA Code given below: